 To date nearly 400 productions have been staged.
 Each production now runs for 11 performances, with the final dress rehearsal a preview night for members.
 The Box Office is the only source of income.
 The support of our VIPs, Very Important Patrons, is vital to our continuance.
 This group makes for over 80 per cent of our audience.
 The Production Advisory Committee endeavours to offer a varied, interesting and satisfying season each year attempting to appeal to all tastes to ensure our patrons keep coming back.

 Until 2016, we held our in-house awards night, The Tegwyns – named after company stalwart, the late Syd Jones.
 These were not intended to create competition between productions, as we always strive to do our best, but rather to celebrate the year’s achievements.
 However, they have been discontinued for a variety of reasons, not least the desire to create a more collegial atmosphere.

-Our reputation is one of an ‘amateur’ company of a high standard.
+Our reputation is one of a community theatre company of a high standard.
 This reputation has been achieved only by the dedicated and devoted efforts of the hundreds of men and women who have passed through our ranks since 1945.
 We are grateful for the foundations they established and upon which we still continue to build.

 Many changes have taken place in our company since it was founded in 1945, and no doubt there will be further changes as we continue to grow and develop.
 Chookas to those who will continue the tradition.